WhiskyTangoFawks/LunarFalloutPlus/README.md

 1. Make sure the drop down next to the Run button says "Play Life in the Ruins"
 2. Press Run and wait for the game to launch.
 Initial launch can take several minutes even on high end systems.
 Do NOT press the unlock button.
 If it seems frozen, try alt-tabbing a couple times, or hitting the enter key.
-3. Start a new survival game (strongly recommended, but not required).
-The list is balanced around survival.
-There are options in the MCM in game to adjust survival settings and damage settings.
-It is recommended to use the vanilla start, but if you want to use one of the alternate start options, there is a known bug where some of them randomly crash if you pick an option other than "just the clothes on my back".
+3. Start a new game.
-  * Some users experience the game getting stuck while loading a new game.
+  * Some users experience the game getting stuck on new game.
 Alt-tabbing, waiting a minute or two, then going back in, or pressing 'enter' or 'e' a few times resolves the issue for most users.
+A few users have reported that hooking up buttons on the gamepad also resolves the issue for them.
+If none of these work, try disabling `Intro Tweaks`, or `Fast Start`.
 4. Mod Configuration Menu
- * MCM Settings Manager: Load the LitR Default settings
+  * MCM Settings Manager: Load the LitR Default settings once you're outside of the vault.

 ## Updating the Modlist